How Do birds Mate? – Home & Roost

 How Do birds Mate?

 Birds do it, bees do it, even educated fleas do it.
 But hang on a minute, exactly how do birds mate?
 Well, most birds do things a bit differently from us humans.
-In most songbirds, even the equipment is different and uniquely adapted to the needs of the species.
-Like everything in nature, it’s fascinating stuff.
-Let’s take a closer look.
+In most songbirds, even the equipment is different and uniquely adapted to the species' needs.
+Like everything in nature, it's fascinating stuff.
+Let's take a closer look.

 How Do Birds Mate?